 - Tight outer thigh, hamstring or calf muscles

-The best solution to avoid knee pain Adelaide is to have a gait analysis performed before beginning any running, exercise or training routine.
+The best solution to avoid knee pain is to have a gait analysis performed before beginning any running, exercise or training routine.
 A digital gait analysis will demonstrate any problems in the gait while walking or running.
-Appropriate actions can be taken to retrain individuals in the proper way to move or utilize other corrective measures should they be required.
+Appropriate actions can be taken to retrain individuals in the proper way to move or utilize other corrective measures should they be required; such as Orthotics Adelaide.

 Many clinics specializing in sports injuries provide programs featuring stretching, massage and dry needling, along with strengthening regimens to aid in preventing problems before they occur.
 Programs typically also include a gait analysis Adelaide and expert advice about footwear.
 It’s an investment in health, fitness and well-being that everyone should make.